 The supply of information and services has largely moved to the Internet and offline alternatives are becoming less and less available.
 Social media and content creation play an important role in everyday life.
 A growing number of jobs in all industries and organizations require digitally skilled personnel.
-The possibilities of devices connected to the Internet - the Internet of Things - are constantly expanding.
+The possibilities of devices connected to the Internet - the Internet of Things - are constantly expanding by means of Artificial Intelligence.
 Just a few trends that emphasize that access to the internet is a precondition for participation now and in an increasingly digital future.